printf

 Note:

-• The preceding data types are supported by the NPU domain for debugging.
-During debugging in the CPU domain, the supported data types are the same as those in the C/C++ specifications.
+• The preceding data types are those supported for debugging in the NPU domain.
+When debugging in the CPU domain, the supported data types comply with the C/C++ specifications.

-• When the conversion type is %x, that is, a hexadecimal integer is output, the output in the NPU domain is 64 bits, and the output in the CPU domain is 32 bits.
+• When the conversion type is %x, that is, a hexadecimal integer is output, the output in the NPU domain is 64-bit, while the output in the CPU domain is 32-bit.

 args